 For those who don’t know, Goo Goo Clusters are round candy bars made of caramel, marshmallow nougat, peanuts, and chocolate.
 The candy was invented by the Standard Candy Company in Nashville in 1912.

-While you can find Goo Goo Clusters in stores all around Nashville and the rest of the US, visit the Goo Goo Shop to see the full selection of Goo Goo Clusters.
-They also offer shakes, ice cream, and other desserts in the store.
+While you can find Goo Goo Clusters in stores all around Nashville and the rest of the US, visit Goo Goo Chocolate Co. to see the full selection of Goo Goo Clusters.
+They also offer milkshakes (including booze-infused flavors!) and delicious handmade Bonbons.

 The store offers two special experiences.
 Guests can book a slot to make their own Goo Goo bars or sign up for a chocolate and wine tasting.
-If you’re a chocolate fan, don’t miss the Goo Goo Shop on your bucklist of things to do in Nashville.
+If you’re a chocolate fan, don’t miss Goo Goo Chocolate Co.; it should definitely be on your bucket list of things to do in Nashville!

 👉 Love sampling local foods?
 Take a food tour of local Nashville spots without worrying about driving or parking.